Sunday, March 31, 2024

 The Car

 After my dad and my Uncle Paul had left for college, my Uncle Paul at some point bought a car.
 For some reason, my dad took the car home, which was the first time my grandpa saw it.
 My dad's family had always owned Volkswagens and this car was not a Volkswagen and my grandpa was not happy.
-He began to chew out my dad, with my dad unable to even get a word in in.
+He began to chew out my dad, with my dad unable to even get a word in.
 Finally, my dad blurted out "Dad!
 I didn't buy it!
 Paul did!" to which my grandpa replied "I don't care!
 He's your brother!"
 To my dad's recollection and knowledge, Grandpa never said anything about it to Paul.

 These are just a few stories from my dad's early years that I remember him telling us over the years.
 Seeing Big Fish made me remember some of these stories and think about my dad and our relationship.
 While we maybe weren't as close as we could have been, or in retrospect, as close as I wish we'd been, I certainly loved him, and he was a great dad to me.
 Sometimes I'll say things to my own kids and I can totally hear my dad saying the same thing and in the same manner.